Trigger Warning: Sexual Assault

-No seriously, if I hear the word sexual assault on the news again without a trigger warning I might fucking lose it.
+No seriously, if I hear the words grab her by the pussy on the news again without a trigger warning I might fucking lose it.

 This is for any and all survivors.
 Do not let the legal system define your sexual assault.
 Do not let this experience silence you.
 You are a human, worthy of all the love in the world – including the love you give yourself.